alxwolf/ubios-cert/README.md

 Should be fully automated, done via a daily `cron` job.
 You can trigger a manual renewal by running `sh /data/ubios-cert/ubios-cert.sh renew`, which may be useful for debugging.
 If `acme.sh` fails, check if you hit the [rate limits](https://letsencrypt.org/docs/rate-limits/).

-The certificate can be force-renewed by running `sh /data/ubios-cert/ubios-cert.sh forcerenew`.
+The certificate can be force-renewed by running `sh /data/ubios-cert/ubios-cert.sh force-renew`.

 ## Behaviour after firmware upgrade / reboot

-Survived reboots and firmware updates, including release change from V2 to V3.
+Survived reboots and firmware updates, including release change from V3 to V4.

 ## De-installation and de-registration

 `ssh` into your UDM.
-Calling the script with parameter `cleanup` will
+Calling the script with `sh /data/ubios-cert/ubios-cert.sh cleanup` will

 * Remove the cron file from `/etc/cron.d`
 * Remove the (most recently issued) domains from the Let's Encrypt account